 MS in Health Professions Education

-The Master of Science in Health Sciences Education program provides a wide range of practical training for health sciences educators in the principles of education and teaching applicable to their specific health sciences discipline.
-The Health Sciences Education program is offered through Graduate Medical Sciences (GMS), in collaboration with the School of Education (SED).
+The Master of Science in Health Professions Education program provides a wide range of practical training for health sciences educators in the principles of education and teaching applicable to their specific health sciences discipline.
+The Health Professions Education program is offered through Graduate Medical Sciences (GMS), in collaboration with the School of Education (SED).
 All required courses will be available online, starting June 2019.

-The Health Sciences Education program aims to develop expertise in teaching and education, specifically in Health Sciences professions.
+The Health Professions Education program aims to develop expertise in teaching and education, specifically in health sciences professions.
 The program prepares students to emerge as leaders in education in their health sciences field.
 Students develop advanced skills in curriculum development, classroom and clinical teaching, student and program evaluation and how to evaluate and apply the best available evidence to inform their educational practices.